viniciusffj/shell-recorder/README.md

 git diff .
 ```

-If we do not pass parameter to `end-record` the commands will be save at `~/.sr/result-recording`
+If we do not pass parameter to `stop-record` the commands will be save at `~/.sr/result-recording`